Skip to content

 3. Add a Contact updated date (relative) filter set to on or after 2 days ago to ensure only recently triggered contacts are included

-4. Create and launch an automated MailMatch campaign targeting this segment
+4. Create and launch a one-off or automated MailMatch campaign targeting this segment

 API Full Contact